porras/rubystdlib/README.md

 This will compile the C code (you will need `make` and `gcc` installed, these instructions for [Mac](http://stackoverflow.com/questions/9353444/how-to-use-install-gcc-on-mac-os-x-10-8-xcode-4-4/9353468#9353468), [Ubuntu](https://help.ubuntu.com/community/InstallingCompilers#Installing_the_GNU_C_compiler_and_GNU_C.2B-.2B-_compiler) and [Windows](http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/) can probably help), and run the example.

+The `fiddle/go` directory contains the example redone (partially, only the most basic part, for demonstration purposes) in Go.
+It works the same (`make run`), but it requires Go 1.5.

 ## Reference links

 * [http://www.mikeperham.com/2010/11/22/the-ruby-stdlib-is-a-ghetto/](http://www.mikeperham.com/2010/11/22/the-ruby-stdlib-is-a-ghetto/)